-User Permissions
+Permissions on this User Object

-The organization’s security groups should have been configured when the user’s organization was created according the “Organization Template”.
-Administrators can use the templates users in the “Organization Template”.
-See the description of the template security groups below for a description of the various roles a user may be assigned.
-Typically this involves adding the user into an organization security group and a project security group for each project the user works one.
+This panel controls which security groups may access and manage this user.
+These rights are typically inherited from either the Global Access Controls or from the organization access control for the user’s organization.

 User Credentials

 If the user was created through the registration process, their credentials will have already been entered, else the administrator will need to enter a set of credentials for the user and communicate this information to the user via an email.
-Note it is highly recommended to force users to use the registration process rather than have administrators enter this information manually.
+Note it is highly recommended that users to use the registration process rather than have administrators enter this information manually.

 User Notifications